-GOVERNOR'S ASSESSMENT (ANNUAL REPORT TO HON'BLE PRESDIENT FOR YEAR 2015-16)
+GOVERNOR'S INDEPENDENT ASSESSMENT: NNUAL REPORT TO PRESDIENT FOR YEAR 2014-15.

-My independent assessment about various issues and efforts taken for the welfare of people in Scheduled Areas for the year 2015-16 is as under.
+My independent assessment about various issues and the efforts taken in the welfare of Scheduled Areas for the year 2014-15 is as under.

 1. Implementation of Panchayat (Extension to Scheduled Areas) Act, 1996 (PESA)